acadadev/rosrider_doc/05_PARAMETERS/README.md

 __Parameters__

  - `OUTER_SCV` Enables SCV Model.
-If `False` simple dead zones are used
+If `False` simple dead zones are applied.
  - `STATIC_KICK` The high initial voltage spike required to break static friction (stiction) when starting motion.
-This is the peak value of the exponential curve
+This is the peak value of the exponential curve.
  - `COULOMB_RUN` The **floor** voltage required to keep the motor spinning at the lowest possible non-zero speed.
-When velocity is below the latch threshold, this is the only voltage applied
+When velocity is below the latch threshold, this is the only voltage applied.
  - `STRIBECK_WIDTH` The exponential decay rate.
-A higher value causes the **Static Kick** to fade away more sharply as the robot accelerates, transitioning quickly to the Coulomb level
+A higher value causes the **Static Kick** to fade away more sharply as the robot accelerates, transitioning quickly to the Coulomb level.
  - `VISCOUS_FRICTION` The linear friction coefficient.
 Accounts for resistance that scales with speed. (e.g., grease viscosity, floor drag)
  - `SCV_LATCH_THRESHOLD` The low-speed safety gate.
 When velocity (ω) is below this value, the Static Kick and Viscous terms are disabled to prevent oscillation, leaving only the steady Coulomb Run voltage.
- - `VISCOUS_FRICTION_LIMIT` Hard limits the maximum voltage contribution from the viscous friction term
+ - `VISCOUS_FRICTION_LIMIT` Hard limits the maximum voltage contribution from the viscous friction term.
- - `EB_FF_LIMIT` Limits the maximum voltage that the Back-EMF estimator is allowed to inject into the controller
+ - `EB_FF_LIMIT` Limits the maximum voltage that the Back-EMF estimator is allowed to inject into the controller.
  - `SCV_OMEGA_THRESHOLD` Zero-Velocity Noise Gate.
-A cutoff value below which the target velocity (ω) is mathematically treated as exactly **0.0**
+A cutoff value below which the target velocity (ω) is mathematically treated as exactly **0.0**.

 __Dead Zones__